GEO Group (GEO)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, GEO Group’s ROIC averaged 1.3 percentage point increases each year.
-This is a good sign, and we hope the company can continue improving.
+Unfortunately, GEO Group’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 10. Balance Sheet Assessment

-11. Key Takeaways from GEO Group’s Q3 Results
+11. Key Takeaways from GEO Group’s Q4 Results

-It was good to see GEO Group beat analysts’ EPS expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
-On the other hand, its revenue guidance for next quarter missed and its EPS guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this was a mixed quarter.
-The stock traded up 2.3% to $17.21 immediately after reporting.
+We were impressed by how significantly GEO Group blew past analysts’ revenue expectations this quarter.
+On the other hand, its full-year revenue guidance missed and its full-year EPS guidance fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 2.1% to $15.50 immediately after reporting.

 12. Is Now The Time To Buy GEO Group?